frothywater/frothywater.github.io/src/clip/topic/vaporwave.md

 > Abandoning the punk ethos and frequent conceptual leanings in favor of comedic “AESTHETIC” videos shared on YouTube and Facebook, vaporwave has finally reached either **its logical conclusion** (note: media, reflexivity) or full maturity by becoming exactly what it shouldn’t.
 >
-> “That's ultimately why I released *Vaporwave Is Dead*—it was to gain a sense of liberation from what I felt were becoming the tired cliches of vaporwave,” HKE says.
+> “That's ultimately why I released *Vaporwave Is Dead* — it was to gain a sense of liberation from what I felt were becoming the tired cliches of vaporwave,” HKE says.
 “I felt a lot of artists in the vaporwave scene, including myself, were in danger of falling into safe and boring formulas of **repeating** (note: reflexivity) the same ideas over and over.”
 >
 > For many, vaporwave was just a **visual** set of aesthetics and a vibe.
 The visual aspect formed faster than the sound, resulting in releases that **look the same** but fail to form a sonically cohesive whole.
 >
 > As a funhouse mirror of pop-culture, vaporwave brought a crowd together.
-That same crowd eventually abandoned it, because the mirror wasn’t needed anymore—vaporwave had become a part of pop culture.
+That same crowd eventually abandoned it, because the mirror wasn’t needed anymore — vaporwave had become a part of pop culture.
 >
 > Nostalgia is more in demand than ever, so it makes sense that vaporwave, a net-genre employing nostalgia frequently great effect, has **become something that people are nostalgic about.**